 “If you’ve met one person with autism, you’ve met one person with autism.”

 Dr. Stephen Shore

 People with ASD can have other conditions that can widen the spectrum even further.
-These secondary conditions include:
+These secondary challenges of autism include:

 - Speech and language difficulties